Tensors, Differential Geometry and Statistical Shading Analysis: Abstract

 \section{Abstract}

-We continue the development of a linear algebraic framework for the shape-from-shading problem, exploiting the manner in which tensors arise when scalar (e.g. image) and vector (e.g. surface normal) fields are differentiated multiple times.
-In this paper we apply that framework to develop Taylor expansions of the normal field and build a boot-strapping algorithm to find these polynomial surface solutions (under any light source) consistent with a given patch to arbitrary order.
-A generic constraint on the image derivatives restricts these solutions to a 2-D subspace, plus an unknown rotation matrix.
-The parameters for the subspace and rotation matrix encapsulate the ambiguity in the shading problem.
+We develop a linear algebraic framework for the shape-from-shading problem, because tensors arise when scalar (e.g. image) and vector (e.g. surface normal) fields are differentiated multiple times.
+Using this framework, we first investigate when image derivatives exhibit invariance to changing illumination by calculating the statistics of image derivatives under general distributions on the light source.
+Second, we apply that framework to develop Taylor-like expansions, and build a boot-strapping algorithm to find the polynomial surface solutions (under any light source) consistent with a given patch to arbitrary order.
+A generic constraint on the light source restricts these solutions to a 2-D subspace, plus an unknown rotation matrix.
+It is this unknown matrix that encapsulates the ambiguity in the problem.
+Finally, we use the framework to computationally validate the hypothesis that image orientations (derivatives) provide increased invariance to illumination by showing (for a Lambertian model) that a shape-from-shading algorithm matching gradients instead of intensities provides more accurate reconstructions when illumination is incorrectly estimated under a flatness prior.